l2beat/l2beat/packages/backend/discovery/espresso/ethereum/diffHistory.md

 -        "upgrade"
 +        "configure"
       receivedPermissions.0.description:
-+        "holds the power to change the contract state."
++        "can authorize an upgrade, update the permissioned prover, disable permissioned prover mode and set the state history retention period."
     }
 ```